 Space.
 The final frontier… or is it?
-The study of space, otherwise known as astronomy, is a field of study that is nearly limitless.
-Scientists continually discover new and amazing things in the “great beyond…” and science careers are fascinating!
+Indeed, the study of space, otherwise known as astronomy, is a field of study that is nearly limitless.
+In fact, scientists continually discover new and amazing things in the “great beyond…” and science careers are fascinating!
 It’s a great opportunity for homeschool astronomy study, but one that starts when our children are young.
-Awakening interest in the study of the cosmos, or the world beyond our planet, is an important aspect of education.
+Certainly, awakening interest in the study of the cosmos, or the world beyond our planet, is an important aspect of education.

 The study of space is the investigation of everything outside the atmosphere of Earth.
-Astronomy studies celestial objects (such as stars, galaxies, planets, moons, asteroids, comets, and nebulae) and the processes of those celestial objects, like supernovae explosions, gamma-ray ray bursts, and cosmic microwave background radiation.
+Astronomy studies celestial objects.
+Things such as stars, galaxies, planets, moons, asteroids, comets, and nebulae.
+As well as, the processes of those celestial objects.
+For example, supernovae explosions, gamma-ray ray bursts, and cosmic microwave background radiation.
 (What?
 There are microwaves in outer space?)

 Super Events for Homeschool Astronomy

-Start your space unit study with these important space moments!
+First and foremost, start your space unit study with these important space moments!
+Here are a few in particular:

 - February 20, 1947: The first animals were sent to space.
 What did they send??
 Fruit flies!